ShalokShalom/bomi/src/mpv/DOCS/man/vf.rst

         :adobe:        Adobe RGB (1998)
         :prophoto:     ProPhoto RGB (ROMM)
         :cie1931:      CIE 1931 RGB
-        :dci-p3:       DCI-P3 (Digital Cinema)
-        :v-gamut:      Panasonic V-Gamut primaries

      ``<gamma>``
         Gamma function the source file was encoded with.
 Normally this should be set in the file header, but when playing broken or mistagged files this can be used to override the setting.

         This option only affects video output drivers that perform color management.

         If this option is set to ``auto`` (which is the default), the gamma will be set to BT.1886 for YCbCr content, sRGB for RGB content and Linear for XYZ content.

         Available gamma functions are:

         :auto:         automatic selection (default)
-       :bt.1886:      ITU-R BT.1886 (EOTF corresponding to BT.601/BT.709/BT.2020)
+        :bt.1886:      ITU-R BT.1886 (approximation of BT.601/BT.709/BT.2020 curve)
         :srgb:         IEC 61966-2-4 (sRGB)
         :linear:       Linear light
         :gamma1.8:     Pure power curve (gamma 1.8)
         :gamma2.2:     Pure power curve (gamma 2.2)
         :gamma2.8:     Pure power curve (gamma 2.8)
         :prophoto:     ProPhoto RGB (ROMM) curve
-       :st2084:       SMPTE ST2084 (HDR) curve
-       :std-b67:      ARIB STD-B67 (Hybrid Log-gamma) curve
-       :v-log:        Panasonic V-Log transfer curve

-    ``<peak>``
-        Reference peak illumination for the video file.
-This is mostly interesting for HDR, but it can also be used tone map SDR content to a darker or brighter exposure.

-        The default of 0.0 will default to the display's reference brightness for SDR and the source's reference brightness for HDR.

     ``<stereo-in>``
         Set the stereo mode the video is assumed to be encoded in.
 Takes the